JosiahBinnema/connect4/README.md

 This is a work in progress, whenever I have spare time. ~~I plan to implement the AI by evauating every position, then choosing the best path
 Ideally I'll be able to implement Alpha-beta pruning first,~~ then I'll move on to searching good moves first, then I'll ensure it remembers positions so it doesn't reevaluate the same position twice during one search.

+This is also my first project where I will be actively using Git branching/merging/rebasing, so that will be an excellent learning opportunity!

 Likely I won't get a lot of this done, but if I can make an AI that uses alpha beta pruning and can beat me in connect 4.
 I'll call that a *mad* win.
 I did it!
 The AI is a good challenge, and something I can be proud of.
 I still want to improve on it because there are such mad performance gains available.